Distributive numeral: Other languages

 Georgian, Latin, and Romanian are notable languages with distributive numerals; see Romanian distributive numbers.
-An example of this difference can be seen with the distributive number for 'one hundred'.
+An example of this difference can be seen in Latin with the distributive number for 'one hundred'.
 While the cardinal number is 'centum', the distributive form is "centēnī,-ae, a".

 In Japanese numerals, distributive forms are formed regularly from a cardinal number, a counter word, and the suffix (ずつ, -zutsu), as in (一人ずつ, hitori-zutsu).

 In Bisayan languages, notably Cebuano, Hiligaynon, and Waray, distributive numbers are formed by adding the prefix tag- on the cardinal number, as in tagpito (seven of each) and tag-upat (four of each).
 In Cebuano, some distributive forms undergo metathesis or syncope, such as tagsa (from tag-usa), tagurha (from tagduha), tagutlo (from tagtulo), and tagilma (from taglima).

 In Turkish, one of the -ar/-er suffixes (chosen according to vowel harmony) is added to the end of a cardinal numeral, as in "birer" (one of each) and "dokuzar" (nine of each).
 If the numeral ends with a vowel, a letter ş comes to the middle; as in "ikişer" (two of each) and "altışar" (six of each).